PufferFinance/website-docs/docs/governance-voting.md

 ### Voting on Incentive Gauges

 An incentive gauge is a type of proposal where it is used to direct incentives, such as to various DeFi protocols.
+These DeFi protocols compete for a share of incentives, which is allocated based on the percentage of votes earned.

 To direct incentives, simply go to the [Gauges](https://vote.puffer.fi/plugins/gauges/) tab.

 Like proposals, you can only vote on incentive gauges when there is an active voting epoch.
 You can see whether there is an active voting epoch in the Gauges tab, and a timer will be shown on the deadline to vote.